-- Workers whose clothing has been contaminated by Zinc Bromide should change into clean clothing promptly. - Contaminated work clothes should be laundered by individuals who have been informed of the hazards of exposure to Zinc Bromide. - Eye wash fountains should be provided in the immediate work area for emergency use. - If there is the possibility of skin exposure, emergency shower facilities should be provided. - On skin contact with Zinc Bromide, immediately wash or shower to remove the chemical.
-At the end of the workshift, wash any areas of the body that may have contacted Zinc Bromide, whether or not known skin contact has occurred. - Do not eat, smoke, or drink where Zinc Bromide is handled, processed, or stored, since the chemical can be swallowed.
-Wash hands carefully before eating or smoking. - Use a vacuum or a wet method to reduce dust during cleanup.
+- Workers whose clothing has been contaminated by Phenylthiourea should change into clean clothing promptly. - Do not take contaminated work clothes home.
+Family members could be exposed. - Contaminated work clothes should be laundered by individuals who have been informed of the hazards of exposure to Phenylthiourea. - Eye wash fountains should be provided in the immediate work area for emergency use. - If there is the possibility of skin exposure, emergency shower facilities should be provided. - On skin contact with Phenylthiourea, immediately wash or shower to remove the chemical.
+At the end of the workshift, wash any areas of the body that may have contacted Phenylthiourea, whether or not known skin contact has occurred. - Do not eat, smoke, or drink where Phenylthiourea is handled, processed, or stored, since the chemical can be swallowed.
+Wash hands carefully before eating, drinking, smoking, or using the toilet. - Use a vacuum or a wet method to reduce dust during clean-up.
 DO NOT DRY SWEEP.